 7. Be courteous to all the other hunters

-Don’t be a sky-buster—don’t take a long shot that is in another hunter’s range before they have a chance to shoot.
+Don’t be a sky-buster—don’t take a long shot in another hunter’s range before they have a chance to shoot.

 If you see a bird, let the other hunters know.
 You can’t look in every direction at all times, and it is easy to miss an opportunity.
 You will hear hunters hollering, “Mark!” or “Bird!”
 Help out your fellow hunters if you see a bird approaching a stand area so that you can alert the hunter posted there.